willdickerson/standup/README.md

 ```

 This will start the server on `http://127.0.0.1:5000/`.
 You can access the application by navigating to this URL in your browser.

-## Credits

-This application was created by Sadman Hossain, Adam VanHeeswyk, Heather Sotelo, Caitlin Farnsworth, Buddhika Chathuranga, Will Drennan, Abdul Aziz Al-Khaldi, Jade Caballes, Will Greenlee, and Tony D'Annunzio.

-The discussion topics are generated using OpenAI's GPT-3 language model.